IMMC-UWaterloo/ARCGen/README.md

 Biofidelity response corridors are commonly used to assess the performance of surrogates such as computational models or anthropomorphic test devices while capturing the variability of experimental data.
 ARCGen represents a generalized method for computing response corridors and the characteristic average of experimental data capable of accommodating most types of input signals, including experimental data that is time-based, cross-variable, non-monotonic, and/or hysteretic.
 ARCGen is distributed as a single MATLAB function.

 This document provides information on how to use ARCGen as well as a high-level overview of the methodologies that ARCGen uses.
-For a more detailed description of how ARCGen operates, please refer to Hartlen and Cronin (2022) (Under review).
+For a more detailed description of how ARCGen operates, please refer to Hartlen and Cronin (2022).

 ARCGen is released under the open-sourced GNU GPL v3 license.
+No warranty or guarantee of support is provided.
+The authors hold no responsibility for the validity, accuracy, or applicability of any results obtained from this code.

 # Dependencies

-ARCGen requires two MATLAB toolboxes
+ARCGen was developed on MATLAB R2020b.
+While it should work on earlier and later versions, compatiblity is not guaranteed.
+ARCGen requires three MATLAB toolboxes.
 - Optimization Toolbox: Required for signal registration
+- Mapping Toolbox: Required for corridor extraction
 - Parallel Computing Toolbox: (optional) Required to accelerate signal registration and corridor generation

 # Referencing

 If you use ARCGen in published research, please use the following citation in your research.

 Hartlen, D.C. & Cronin, D.S.
 (2022).
 "Arc-length Re-parametrization and Signal Registration to Determine a Characteristic Average and Statistical Response Corridors of Biomechanical Data."
-Frontiers in Bioengineering and Biotechnology, Vol and DOI to be added.
+Frontiers in Bioengineering and Biotechnology.

 Bibtex format: